CaishenNefri/csgo-faceit-monitor-matches/notes.md

   - SMS Notification
     - Done: Read Azure Communication Services => only available for paied subscriptions
     - Done: Create Queune for pushing notifications
-    - Push notification to queue via Powershell/Curl/Python
+    - Done: Push notification to queue via Powershell/Curl/Python | Works with storage key but not with DefaultAzureCredential because identity didn't have storage account queue contributor
     - Read queue Python
     - Activate Sim Card
     - Use USB Modem/Bring other modem